The Urban Collective Action Network brings together people, communities, policymakers, and state agencies in

-Indian cities should be livable, equitable and inclusive where all citizens are empowered to partner with government agencies in improving last mile service delivery.
+Indian cities should be livable, equitable, and inclusive—places where all citizens are empowered to partner with government agencies to improve last-mile service delivery.

-The workings of the Collective are governed by the following principles:
+The Collective operates according to the following core principles:

 Urban Governance Collective: 1st Possibility Circle